-DIRECTORS' INTERESTS IN TRANSACTIONS.
-ARRANGEMENTS OR CONTRACTS
+DIRECTORS' INTERESTS IN TRANSACTIONS, ARRANGEMENTS OR CONTRACTS

-For the year ended 31 March 2019, Mr. Wong Ling Sun, Vincent, Ms. Ng Sui Chun, Ms. Wong Wai Sum, Maya, all being Executive Directors, and Ms. Wong Wai Man, Vivian, being the Non-Executive Director (together with their family members, collectively the "Wong Family"), were indirectly interested in a minibus leasing agreement dated 29 June 2017 entered into between Gurnard Holdings Limited, a wholly owned subsidiary of the Company, as lessee and Maxson Transportation Limited ("Maxson"), Hong Kong & China Transportation Consultants Limited ("HKCT") and Big Three Limited ("Big Three") as lessors.
+For the year ended 31 March 2020, Mr. Wong Ling Sun, Vincent, Ms. Ng Sui Chun, Ms. Wong Wai Sum, Maya, all being Executive Directors, and Ms. Wong Wai Man, Vivian, being the Non-Executive Director (together with their family members, collectively the "Wong Family"), were indirectly interested in a minibus leasing agreement dated 29 June 2017 (as varied, amended and supplemented by the two supplemental agreements dated 9 April 2018 and 8 January 2019) entered into between Gurnard Holdings Limited, a wholly owned subsidiary of the Company, as lessee and Maxson Transportation Limited ("Maxson"), Hong Kong & China Transportation Consultants Limited ("HKCT") and Big Three Limited ("Big Three") as lessors.
 The lessors were beneficially owned and controlled by the controlling shareholders, the Wong Family.
 Please refer to the section "Connected Transactions" of this Directors' Report for details.